Census Dots

 Native American/Other

-Of the 555 places in Kentucky, Clay City is the 219th most populous.
+Clay City is ranked the 221st most populous place in Kentucky, out of 554 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Clay City was ranked the 219th most populous place in the 2020 Census.

 Clay City's White Population